-The Understanding Inequalities Conference takes place on 9-10th June 2020
+The Understanding Inequalities Conference 2020 has been cancelled

 The conference will address two important contemporary themes, and abstracts are invited under each of these themes:

 Inequalities manifest and persist in space.
 In turn, the environment in which an individual lives, works, and spends their leisure time can have a causal effect on their later life outcomes.
 We encourage the submission of papers that seek to explore the concentration, duration and drivers of spatial inequalities and papers investigating any aspect of the contextual or neighbourhood effect.
 Specifically, we welcome papers that endeavour to offer novel theoretical insight, methodological advances and empirical delineation across multiple dimensions of inequality.
 Papers may seek to explore the spatial and temporal scales at and over which inequalities most clearly manifest, the multi-scalar causal processes that shape spatial inequalities, innovative ways of disentangling the complexities of contextual and individual effects, as well as the design and delivery of strategies capable of ameliorating spatial inequalities and context effects.